MMB8003 : The Biological Study of Behaviour

 |Semester 1 Credit Value:||20|

 This module aims to provide a thorough training in the skills and concepts required for the study of behaviour from a biological perspective.
 The concepts taught are equally applicable to students whose main interests are in human behaviour, and those whose main interests are in the behaviour of non-human animals.
 The module will also be of benefit to students who are likely to conduct behavioural assays with laboratory animals in the course of medical research.
-Students will gain an understanding of current research in behavioural science.
-They will also acquire skills in the use of mathematical models to predict behaviour, the recording and quantification of spontaneously occurring behaviour, the design and conduct of behavioural experiments, and working with laboratory animals. .
+Students will gain an understanding of current research practices in behavioural science.
+They will also acquire skills in the use of mathematical models to predict behaviour, the recording and quantification of spontaneously occurring behaviour, the analysis of behavioural data and the design and conduct of behavioural experiments, and working with laboratory animals.

 Outline Of Syllabus